jayantchoubey/3-Forms-in-HTML/README.md

 # Forms
 Codes to create "Forms" in HTML
- 1) 1-simpleform.html --> code with a basic login page in html.
+ 1) 1-simpleform.html --> code with a basic login page in HTML.
+ 2) 2-forminputtypes.html --> code with different input types and attrbutes in HTML.